Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 pros

-The main advantage of the drug Claforan in the treatment of prostatitis is that it has bactericidal properties against gram-negative and gram-positive pathogenic flora.
-Unlike some other cephalosporins, Claforan has a detrimental effect on bacteria that synthesize beta-lactamase.
-Therefore, it can be used to treat patients who have not responded to therapy with tetracyclines and other antibiotics.
+The main advantage of the drug Klaforan in the treatment of prostatitis is that it has bactericidal properties against gram-negative and gram-positive pathogenic flora.
+Unlike some other cephalosporins, Klaforan has a detrimental effect on bacteria that synthesize beta-lactamase.
+Therefore, it can be used to treat patients who have not responded to tetracycline and other antibiotic therapy.

 The drug is produced by the well-known pharmaceutical company Sanofi Aventis, which means that it has a high degree of purification.

 The drug has practically no contraindications.
-It should not be used only for the treatment of patients with hypersensitivity to cephalosporins in general.
+It should not be used solely for the treatment of patients with hypersensitivity to cephalosporins in general.

 Minuses

 One of the main disadvantages of the drug is that it can be used exclusively for parenteral administration.
-Therefore, treatment with Claforan is carried out only in a hospital setting.
+Therefore, Klaforan treatment is carried out only in a hospital setting.

-The disadvantages of the drug include the possibility of side effects, including: disturbances in the functioning of the digestive system (nausea, loss of appetite), allergic reactions, arrhythmia, fever, soreness at the injection site, etc.
+The disadvantages of the drug include the possibility of side effects, including: disorders of the digestive system (nausea, loss of appetite), allergic reactions, arrhythmia, fever, pain at the injection site, etc.

 pros

-The main advantage of the drug Amoxiclav in the treatment of prostatitis is that it effectively fights bacteria that produce beta-lactamase enzymes.
-This allows for a pronounced bactericidal effect against a wide range of pathogenic microorganisms.
+The main advantage of Amoxiclav in the treatment of prostatitis is that it effectively fights bacteria that produce beta-lactamase enzymes.
+This allows you to have a pronounced bactericidal effect against a wide range of pathogenic microorganisms.

-Today Amoxiclav is one of the most effective antibiotics for the treatment of prostatitis among penicillins.
-It allows you to get rid of such bacteria that cause prostatitis as: gonococci, enterobacteria, enterococci, klebsiella, proteus, seratia, Escherichia coli and some others.
+To date, Amoxiclav is one of the most effective antibiotics for the treatment of prostatitis among penicillins.
+It allows you to get rid of such bacteria that cause prostatitis, such as: gonococci, enterobacteria, enterococci, Klebsiella, Proteus, seracia, E. coli and some others.

 The drug was developed by the famous pharmaceutical company SmithKline Beecham Pharmaceuticals.
-Therefore, there is no need to worry about the quality and safety of the medicinal product.
+Therefore, you can not worry about the quality and safety of the drug.

-Another advantage of the drug Amoxiclav is its selective activity against bacterial cells.
-That is, it recognizes pathogenic cells and destroys them, and healthy tissues are not damaged.
+Another advantage of Amoxiclav is its selective activity against bacterial cells.
+That is, it recognizes pathogenic cells and destroys them, while healthy tissues are not damaged.

 The advantage of the drug is its relatively low price.
-So, a package of 20 Amoxiclav tablets in a dosage of 500 mg can be purchased for 300-400 rubles.
+So, a package of Amoxiclav tablets 20 pieces in a dosage of 500 mg can be purchased for 300-400 rubles.

 Minuses

-The main disadvantage of the drug in the treatment of prostatitis can be considered its low effectiveness against such bacterial strains as: ureaplasma, mycoplasma, chlamydia and pseudomonas.
-Therefore, despite the fact that Amoxiclav is a semi-synthetic aminopenicillin protected by clavulanic acid, it may be ineffective in the treatment of prostatitis caused by atypical or resistant flora.
+The main disadvantage of the drug in the treatment of prostatitis can be considered its low efficiency against bacterial strains such as: ureaplasma, mycoplasma, chlamydia and pseudomonads.
+Therefore, although Amoxiclav is a clavulanic acid protected semi-synthetic aminopenicillin, it may not be effective in the treatment of prostatitis caused by atypical or resistant flora.

-Another obvious disadvantage of Amoxiclav is that it can provoke a number of side effects, including: nausea, diarrhea, vomiting, heartburn, liver and kidney dysfunction, allergic reactions, fungal infection, etc.
+Another obvious disadvantage of Amoxiclav is that it can provoke a number of side effects, including: nausea, diarrhea, vomiting, heartburn, liver and kidney disorders, allergic reactions, fungal infection, etc.

-Flemoklav Solutab is an antibiotic from the group of penicillins with the main active ingredient Amoxicillin + potassium clavulanate.
+Flemoclav Solutab is an antibiotic from the penicillin group with the main active ingredient Amoxicillin + potassium clavulanate.

 pros